 Edward Moore studied at University of Sydney, graduating in 2015.
 Edward grew up in rural Corowa so he is well aware of injuries and workplaces specific to rural areas.
 Edward enjoys skiing and during a season at Whistler working as a Physio Aide he helped manage a vast array of skiing and snow related injuries.
-Edward works at our Cooma clinic.
+Edward worked at our Cooma and Jindabyne clinics before moving to the coast.
+Edward has an ineterest in Occupational Physiotherapy and Geriatric Physiotherapy.
+Ed now works at our Bega clinic.

 Ben Munro is a graduate from the University of Sydney.
 Ben has a keen interest in Sports physiotherapy and will be doing sports coverage with the Bega roosters.
 Originally from Merimbula, Ben is looking forward to giving back to the community he grew up in.
 Ben has undergone further study in Hands physiotherapy and is also a qualified personal trainer and has a degree in exercise science.

 Andrea Rogers has joined our team after working the last 8 years in the Victorian ski fields hence she is well experienced in winter sports related injuries.

 Andrea completed her undergraduate Physiotherapy studies at Latrobe University and then returned to complete her Masters of Physiotherapy at University of Melbourne.
 Andrea has also completed her Sports Level 2 with the Australian Physiotherapy Association.